Visible Light Positioning With Lam\'e Curve LEDs: A Generic Approach for Camera Pose Estimation: Introduction

-Substantial simulation results show that LC-VLP outperforms state-of-the-art (SoTA) methods in both circular- and rectangular-LED scenarios, achieving reductions of over 40\% in position error and 25\% in rotation error.
-We further implement LC-VLP by developing an experimental prototype in a practical scenario.
+{Substantial simulation results show that LC-VLP outperforms state-of-the-art (SoTA) methods in both circular- and rectangular-LED scenarios.
+Compared to a perspective arcs algorithm\cite{vpca} and a VLC-based \pnp\ algorithm\cite{vlcpnp}, LC-VLP can achieve reductions of both over 30\% in average position and rotation errors.} We further implement LC-VLP by developing an experimental prototype in a practical scenario.
 Based on this prototype, experiments are implemented, which show that LC-VLP can achieve an average position accuracy of less than 4 cm.